greppetto/real-debrid-download-helper/README.md

 - Optionally display the unrestricted links
 - Optionally dump the links into a .txt file in folder of choice
 - Optionally download files using `aria2c`

+## Known BUGS

+- The token bucket implementation to control rate of API calls is currently broken.
+  - WORKAROUND: The initial tokens has been set to 50, so if the number of files in any torrent is less than 50, everything should work fine.

 ## Build